factful/ocr_testing/Readme.md

 python setup.py install
 ```

-Now `calamari-predict` should now be available on the commandline.
+Now `calamari-predict` should now be available on the command line, and you can it directly or run `ruby ./lib/ocr.rb calamari {filename}` to OCR files with Calamari.

 #### OCRopus